-> Compensation
+Compensation

 The primary purpose of the Compensation Committee is to provide assistance to the Board in discharging its oversight responsibilities relating to the compensation and development of the Chief Executive Officer and other officers, and to oversee and administer the Company's equity and other compensation and benefit plans.
-The Compensation Committee's duties and responsibilities, which are discussed in detail in its charter, include reviewing and recommending for adoption by the Board a general compensation program and salary structure for the Denbury's Board of Directors has five standing committees that meet regularly:
+The Compensation Committee's duties and responsibilities, which are discussed in detail in its charter, include reviewing and recommending for adoption by the Board a general compensation program and salary structure for the Company and reviewing the program annually, recommending to the Board overall salary increases, bonus levels and other annual compensation, and proposing modifications to the compensation program as deemed necessary.